phillipyoo/sneaker_marketplace/README.md

 #### Features

 1. Users will be able to browse the latest sneakers that have been posted online by seller themselves.
 However buyers can only add an item once they have registered an account.
-2. Users can upload a pair of sneakers they are willing to sell by filling up a form requiring details about the shoe itself before uploading it onto the market
+2. Users can upload a pair of sneakers they are willing to sell by filling up a form requiring details about the shoe itself before uploading it onto the market.
+The form will only accept a listed order of brands in so that it keeps the market authentic and unique.
 3. Registered users can go into their account and check their wishlist whenever they'd like to revisit an item.
 Sellers can also do somethng similar by going into account and checking their sneaker posts in listings.
 4. If a buyer would like to enquire about a pair of kicks they can send a message to the seller through an internal user messaging system.
 5. Admin user is capable of overlooking all registered users and can choose to block a user if they turn out to be a scammer or caught selling fakes.